KarenSpinner/newsletter-digest-standalone/README.md

 Top-scored articles with:
 - Numbered list (1, 2, 3...)
 - Full title with link
-- Newsletter name and author
+- Newsletter name with link
+- Author name
+- Days since publication and publication date
-- Engagement stats (comments, likes)
+- Engagement stats (comments, likes) and score
-- Days since publication
 - Article summary
-- Engagement score

-### 🎲 Wildcard Pick (optional)
+### 🎲 Wildcard Picks (optional)
-A random article from the next 10 highest-scored articles - helps surface hidden gems!
+One or more random articles from the next 10 highest-scored articles - helps surface hidden gems!

 ### 📂 Categorized Sections
 Remaining articles grouped by category: